-- Supervisor Access can be limited by assigning this security level to a user. - Operator One default operator account with a username of anonymous and password null (no password) is provided.
+- Supervisor Access can be limited by configuring this security level as desired. - Operator One default operator account with a username of anonymous and password null (no password) is provided.
 Sites with validation requirements might create many operator accounts, each with a username and password entry requirement.